comses/MML-Lite/README.md

 # MML-Lite
 The "lite" version of the MedLanD Modeling Laboratory Please use the following DOI to cite this code: [![DOI](https://zenodo.org/badge/119421478.svg)](https://zenodo.org/badge/latestdoi/119421478)

 Authors are Isaac I. Ullah, C. Michael Barton, Grant Snitker, Nicholas P. Gauthier, and Sean M. Bergin.

 ---

+**Transition to GRASS 8 is underway and will BREAK backwards compatibility!
+So far, only r.agropast.adaptive and r.lanscape.evol are updated.
+To see how the new version of r.landscape.evol works, please see [this page](https://github.com/OSGeo/grass-addons/blob/grass8/src/raster/r.landscape.evol/r.landscape.evol.md).
+For now, the older GRASS 7 version of r.landscape.evol is provided here as r.landscape.evol.old.
+You will have to remove the ".old" part of the name after downloading it in order for it to work with any of the yet-to-be updated scripts.**

+---